-If you love the idea of using yoga cards in your family or kids yoga classes but aren't sure where to start... this is the page for you!
+If you love the idea of using yoga cards in your family or kids yoga classes but aren't sure where to start...always start with a yoga game!

-Enjoy testing out our yoga game suggestions and don’t forget, you can order your pack of Yoga & Mindset cards by clicking HERE.
+Enjoy testing out our yoga game suggestions and don’t forget, you can order your pack of Yoga cards by clicking HERE.

 - Place the pack of cards face down showing “Who Am I?”